iamajitsingh/django3-MCARE/README.md

 Used various Government Sources to display data.
 All of the code is 100% owned by us.
 However, we do link to others' websites since we are making this product as a part of a social goodwill and we don't want our users to be left out of any help.
-Linked to Sprinklr Dashboard for displaying Twitter-compiled Oxygen Leads' Data Linked to various government websites for displaying hospital beds' data, Blood Stock Data as well as linked to official website of JAS Scheme
+Linked to Sprinklr Dashboard for displaying Twitter-compiled Oxygen Leads' Data.
+Linked to various government websites for displaying hospital beds' data, Blood Stock Data as well as linked to official website of JAS Scheme.
-Linked to UBlood for making donation and requesting for Plasma Linked to Google and Wikipedia for showing more relevant information about the entered medicines.
+Linked to UBlood for making donation and requesting for Plasma.
+Linked to Google and Wikipedia for showing more relevant information about the entered medicines.
 Linked to GitHub to showcase our project link from within the website.